YangletLiu/Tensor_Layer_for_Deep_Neural_Network_Compression/README.md

 ## Hierarchical Tucker (HT)
 Have not yet developed.

+## Transform-based networks
+This network is trained in the transform domain: the weights and the training data are passed into the network after applying a tensor product between them.
+The outputs are evaluated against the tubal version of the softmax objective function after an inverse transformation (idct) in the last layer.
+The backprop process is handled by the pytorch's builtin autograd functions.

 ## Experiments
 I tested the performance of the three compression methods against the uncompressed network on the MNIST and the CIFAR10 datasets.
 I tried to keep all hyperparameters the same for all tests, including rank, number of epochs, and learning rate.
 However, as CP is too sensitive to learning rate, I give it a much smaller value for learning rate.